urbanjs/urbanjs-apps/documentation/error-handling.md

 ### TODO
-- error report from client side
+- error reporting from client side
 - how to catch errors in react
 - how to catch errors in server